 Who should see a dietitian/nutritionist?

-Everyone can benefit from seeing a nutritionist!
+Everyone can benefit from seeing a nutritionist.
 If you have questions about food, I can help!
-What should I eat to lose weight?
+What are the best foods to help me reach my health goals?
 What’s a healthy diet for pregnancy?
 How do I help my child who is a picky eater?
 How can I ensure I’m getting what I need as a vegetarian/vegan?
-Can you provide nutrition advice to help with my… Fertility?
-Thyroid?
+Can you provide nutrition advice to help with my… Thyroid health?
 PCOS?
 Blood pressure?
 Diabetes?
 Cholesterol?
 IBS?
 The answer to all of these questions, is YES, I can help you with that and many other questions.

 What happens in a nutrition appointment?